 - Read the ingredients always!

 - I discovered Pure Harmony® Chicken and Giblets recipe with vegetables 3 oz. can (Stater Bros.
 Market) doesn’t have wheat, corn or soy.
 It also has no meat by-products, preservatives or additives.
 He’s doing very well on this one!
-It took over a month to see improvement in his health
+It took over a month to see improvement in his health.
+It does have carrots, peas and potato

 - Blue Buffalo® Freedom Grain Free Mature 5.5 oz. can has wholesome ingredients just like Pure Harmony.
 You get this one at Petsmart®.
 It has more vitamins and minerals added to it than the Pure Harmony does.
 But, I have my doubts about any benefit.
 I think it is best assimilated from food itself.
 Although, I think he would do fine on both he does prefer Pure Harmony…

-- Also, I mix (1) teaspoon of psyllium fiber powder
+- Also, I mix (1/4) teaspoon of psyllium fiber powder to his morning can of food

-- I do those two things only once a day in the morning mixed in one three ounce can of Pure Harmony in his bowl on the counter top
+- I do this once a day in the morning mixed in one larger can of Pure Harmony in his bowl on the counter top

-- I feed him all the cans he will eat throughout the day when he is hungry because he is still underweight
+- I feed him all he will eat throughout the day when he is hungry so as to retain his weight and health

 - No Diarrhea anymore and his stool is finally solid again in the cat box!